outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

         - example: a method of calculating area under the curve can be built with relevant concepts (subset, linearity, similarity (to curve) as a input to the conceptual trajectory to the concept of approximation) once those concepts are identified in the problem space, and combined with different structures, each having their own intents (prioritized metrics like efficiency)
       - quantify conceptual potential (how much change it can enable) and core operations on conceptual potential, & where potential objects occur or where they fit in to those operations

+## pattern

+  - fix indexing 'NNP NN NNS1 of JJ JJ JJ2' or postpone to pattern evaluation time
+  - fix missing alts
+      pattern_index::verb_phrase::plays a |VB NN| role::a NN role
+  - fix one-letter alts: pattern_index::phrase_identifier::ALL_N DPC ALL_N |VBG VBD|::N D N V
+  - generalize alt logic to use embedded pair finding
+  - fix supported stem assignment (endings like 'is': {'functions a', 'acts a', 'plays a', 'operates a', 'works a'})
+  - fix charge function ('edit' is assigned positive score)
+  - add core clause patterns
+  - fix pattern matching functions
+  - finish pos, clause, modifiers code from find implementation
+  - get a language map for implementing other tools
+  - add conversion of pattern matching options to regex
+  - add precomputing if a sub-pattern was already computed: 'ALL_N ALL_N of ALL_N ALL_N' in 'ALL_N ALL_N ALL_N of ALL_N ALL_N ALL_N'
+  - add formatting to allow multiple items as keys in json and maintain order for interface network paths